meihuno/evalOfPASAbyChatGPT/README.md

 Download KWDLC from https://github.com/ku-nlp/KWDLC in the root directory of the repository.

 # How to Use
- 1. Conduct the Japanese Predicate argument structure analysis in Google Colab （ See ipynb ）.
+ 1. Conduct the Japanese Predicate argument structure analysis in Google Colab （ See AnaphoraResolutionbyUsingGPT3.ipynb ）.
  2. Download the output jsons by ChatGPT into the root directory of the repository such as './ok_result_dev/'
  3. Making intermediate data from KWDLC to compare the correct results of KWDLC and the output jsons by ChatGPT.
 ```